Setting the Record Straight

 Physical visual novels aren't exempt from DRM.
-For localised, English language visual novels, MangaGamer, JAST, and Sekai Project sell all their physical copies without DRM. and it's pretty much standard to do things this way.
-Thankfully, it seems that more publishers in Japan are releasing visual novels without DRM, but there are plenty of older visual novels that are shipped with DRM.
-One of the most common was AlphaROM from SETTEC.
-It's not able to detect that the disk is in the drive when running through WINE, so it doesn't work.
-Thankfully, it can be bypassed by going to the settec.jp site and filling in the serial code that came with the game, as well as a log file.
-They'll give you a .sig file you need to put in the same directory as the game.
+For localised, English language visual novels, MangaGamer, JAST, and Sekai Project sell all their physical copies without DRM, and it's standard for most localisers to distribute their releases in this manner, with the large exception of Johren.
+I wouldn't recommend buying from Johren.
+Thankfully, it seems that more publishers in Japan are releasing visual novels without DRM, though there are plenty of older visual novels that are shipped with DRM.
+One of the most common was AlphaROM, which can be bypassed by visitng the SETTEC site and following the instructions.
+Other DRM implementations likely don't work through WINE either, but cannot be legally bypassed.

 CrossOver doesn't do any better than WINE in this regard.

 CrossOver is USD$59.95 for a year, and you get access to those Linux, ChromeOS, and macOS builds.

 CrossOver has regular discounts, so to renew, it usually only costs USD$29.95, and with other discounts, could be as low as USD$14.95.
 The lifetime subscription, for USD$499.95, would be worth about 1 year of Crossover + 14 years of renewals.
 You get to use CrossOver on 3 computers.